|

 and art museums.
 Reading it, there are several things

 to keep in mind which are not emphasized in the article.
+First, the sole and overarching activity of

 these financial institutions is to "grow" their